-When I was a kid, I drew everyday, on the street, at home, inside my mom’s closet drawers…wherever I could find a space.
-At the age of seven, I did one drawing of everyone putting their faces into the watermelon in the summer, and I got the prize.
+When I was a kid, I would draw everyday.
+On the street, at home, inside my mom’s closet drawers.
+I drew wherever I could find a space.
+At age seven, I drew a picture of everyone putting their faces into the watermelon, in the summer.
+I won a prize.

-I wanted to learn, to grow, to improve myself, so that I could offer the best taste and experiences to my clients.
-I also started teaching because I wanted people to learn from me so that they could do the same at their own kitchen.
-I could not stay at the same position for too long, or I felt like becoming a robot, and the work becomes just like a job.
+I wanted to learn, to grow, to improve myself.
+I wanted to offer the best taste experiences to my clients.
+I started teaching because I wanted people to learn from me. so that they could do the same at their own kitchen.
+I couldn’t stay at the same position for too long, without feeling like I was becoming a robot.
+After awhile, the work becomes “just a job.”

-In 2008, the restaurant I was working for was closed down.
-I got redundant.
-I found a position in a bank, but they decided at the last minute not to open the executive kitchen as they were planning for.
-I found another position in a restaurant, but was told the day before my starting day that one of the owners had run away with all the money.
+In 2008, the restaurant I was working for, closed.
+I was made redundant.
+I found a position in a bank.
+However, they decided at the last minute not to open the executive kitchen as they had planned.
+I found another position in a restaurant.
+I told the day before I started that one of the owners had run away with all the money.

-I finally started everything from scratch by myself.
+I decided to start everything from scratch.
+By myself.
 One month later, I got my first client.

-The meaning of life, I think, I have now found the answer to it.
+The meaning of life?
+I think I have now found the answer.